GeorgePearse/ImageComposer/README.md

 # ImageComposer
 Package to simplify creating simple synthetic image pytorch datasets for model training.

+NB: Possible that BlenderProc offers all this in a much more powerful way.
+I just couldn't get it going on my laptop and wanted to start experimenting.

 You specify the background and foreground objects, range of feasible positions, and the package does the rest.

 A great way to deal with correlated components (my made up name for when a visual property distracts a computer vision model from what it's meant to learn).
 What I mean by this is metadata (like a watermark) which correlates with the true classes, but not always.